maxkain/doctrine-entity-fields-change-tracker-example/README.md

-This example shows how to log changes, creations and deletations of Basket entity and it's related BasketItem entites to another related BasketTrack entites.
+This example shows how to log changes, creations and deletions of Basket entity and it's related BasketItem entites to another related BasketTrack entites.

 0. Copy the `Service` and `EventListener` folders to your project.
 EventListener is the entrypoint.
 Add to your service.yaml:
 ```